 A recent report by Savills has shown that the UK student property market performed well in 2016, even in the face of uncertainty surrounding Brexit

 Rather than damage performance, as many analysts had forecast, the Brexit vote intensified activity in the UK student property market and demonstrated the resilience of the sector.
-The report also highlighted how the demand for student housing in the UK has outgrown supply.
+The report also highlighted how the demand for student housing in the UK had outgrown supply.
 Analysts believe that the market will continue to be driven by bulk purchases, as investors seek to shore up their positions and acquire additional scale.

 Appealing to the Far East

 The UK’s student property market has become a global asset class, attracting billions in investment from some of the world’s richest individuals and sovereign wealth funds.
 Demand is so strong that it was standing-room only for some prospective buyers at a recent investment conference in London.
-One of the biggest overseas investors is Singapore-based fund Mapletree, which acquired over 6,000 beds last year.
+One of the most prominent overseas investors is Singapore-based fund Mapletree, which acquired over 6,000 beds last year.

 In recent comments, Hiew Yoon Khong, Chief Executive of Mapletree provided insight as to why the asset class holds such appeal to overseas investors, telling reporters: “Student accommodation is a big business and relatively low risk.”
 According to Savills, the second largest source of capital into UK student housing in 2016 came from North America, with over £1.3bn worth of investment.
 The bulk of which came from two Canadian investors: Brookfield SRE and CPPIB.

 Manchester is home to a diverse range of famous attractions, including The Lowry theatre, the National Football Museum and the Manchester Art Gallery.
-The presence of the BBC, along with the UK’s fastest-growing startup scene at MediaCityUK, provides huge appeal to students looking to get ahead when they graduate.
+The presence of the BBC, along with the UK’s fastest-growing startup scene at MediaCityUK, provides vast appeal to students looking to get ahead when they graduate.
 These are just some of the reasons why developers continue to invest in the city, and why the Manchester student buy to let market is one of the most competitive in the country.

 … and Liverpool

-There is an estimated 54,000 students in Liverpool, making it one of the UK’s most popular places to study.
+There are an estimated 54,000 students in Liverpool, making it one of the UK’s most popular places to study.
 Aside from an outstanding choice of universities, students choose the city for its vibrant social scene, low cost of living and rich cultural heritage.
 Student accommodation is in particularly high demand in the Knowledge Quarter Liverpool.
 The city’s academic district combines leading names from education, health, science and technology with some of the most famous attractions.
 It’s here that you’ll find the RIBA award-winning Everyman Theatre, the Liverpool Philharmonic, the historic Philharmonic pub and the city’s two cathedrals.
 As well as a host of great bars and restaurants.

 By Michael Gledhill – 4th August 2017